samia-iqbal/BankApp/README.md

 ### Testing Report
 _________________________________________________________________________

 xUnit tests were used to run the tests for the BankApp. xUnit test is a unit testing tool which is mainly designed for the .NET framework.
 The reason why I used xUnit testing is to compile the code and to detect problems during the early phase of developing the app before actually deploying the app.
 For the BankApp, I have tested all of my controllers and actions as shown on the screenshot below.
 I used a structure to write my code for testing which was to start off with arranging the test then performing the action and lastly asserting it.
-In all of my controllers, I have managed to get 100% in all controllers successfully and overall attained 75.4% inline coverage as shown below.
+In all of my controllers, I have managed to get 100% in all controllers successfully and overall attained 75.4% line coverage as shown below.

 ![testing](ReportGen.PNG)